sameesin/cisco-csftd-on-aws/content/30_Setup_Network_Resources/1_network_resources.md

 Route tables are important for VPC to keep a track of where the traffic from our subnets (or gateway) is directed to.

 First create an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) for your VPC.
-Internet gateway is required for several reasons, without it the internet-routable traffic can't move.
-Gateway is also responisble to perform NAT on instances having public ip address.
+Internet gateway is required for several reasons such as traffic to an application from internet.

+>Note: Internet gateway in this usecase is already created

 Code snippet to create internet gateway: